wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 cat dev.env
 ```

+!!! note
     Note that the WIS2BOX_HOST_DATADIR is set to '${PWD}/test-data'.
 This directory will be mapped as /data/wis2box inside the wis2box-management container.

+!!! note
     Note that the LOGGING_LEVEL is set to INFO.
 The default LOGGING_LEVEL is WARNING.

+!!! question
-- Inspect the content of test-data/data-mappings.yml, what topics are configured in this file ?
+    Inspect the content of test-data/data-mappings.yml, what topics are configured in this file ?

+!!! question
-- Inspect the content of test-data/metadata/station/station_list.csv.
+    Inspect the content of test-data/metadata/station/station_list.csv.
 How many stations are defined in this file?

+!!! question
-- Inspect the content in the 'test-data/observations'-directory.
+    Inspect the content in the 'test-data/observations'-directory.
 What is the data-format used?
 What type of observations are reported in this file?

 Before starting the wis2box add your student-VM host to the VM by editing the file using a command-line editor (vi/vim/nano)